It’s the first flight for many people who file onto these planes. But it’s not a happy occasion.

 Planes chartered by ICE Air have deported hundreds of thousands of people.

-ICE Air Operations also deported more then 5,800 people on commercial flights in fiscal year 2016.
+ICE Air Operations also deported more than 6,100 people on commercial flights that year.

 The aircraft also fly domestically, transporting immigration detainees.